 Friends Focus highlights updates from members of our Friends of the Family network and their cutting edge work.
-This month features updates from The Collins Foundation; The Mary Reynolds Babcock Foundation; The Tow Foundation; C.S.
-Mott Foundation; Island Foundation; and The Rasmuson Foundation.
+This month features updates from the Zellerbach Family Foundation; the Community Foundation for the Fox Valley Region; the David Rockefeller Fund; the Sobrato Family Foundation; the Arizona Community Foundation; the Frey Foundation and the Self Family Foundation.

 Are you a current Friend or Leadership Circle member of NCFP with an update or good news about your foundation that you would like to share with Family Giving News readers?
 Please email us.
 Interested in learning more about the families involved in NCFP's Friends of the Family network?
 Go here.